tytydraco/yessleep/out/Elves_can_be_Dentists_too.md

 But when she started singing those doinas, it was like a sweet cold shiver down my spine.
 I had goosebumps on my arms and back.
-I understood then why people said all those things about her, they were all true.
+I understood then why people said all those hings about her, they were all true.
 Such a vast and deep longing started in me I never believed possible.